luizbgomide/sovereign/combat.md

 ## Combat Sequence

-Each participating side rolls `1d8`, with the player's side adding the highest DEX from among their Delvers.
+Each participating side rolls `1d8`, with the player's side adding the highest DEX from among the Party.
 Starting with the side with the highest roll, each member of that side takes all of their actions in whatever order they'd like.
 Once every member of a side has acted, the next highest side repeats the process.
 This repeats until all sides have acted, and then begins from the top in the same order.
 Initiative is not re-rolled.

-Delvers win ties.
+The Party wins ties.

 ## Surprise

 If a group is caught entirely unawares they may suffer surprise, granting their enemies a full free round of action before initiative is rolled.
 The GM decides when surprise applies, possibly calling for an opposed DEX/[Sneak](/rules#sneak) (for a stealthy approach) check or STR/[Exert](/rules#exert) (to kick a door in) versus the target’s WIS/[Notice](/rules#notice).

 Groups cannot be surprised if they are actively anticipating the possibility of combat.
-Delvers moving carefully through a dungeon are not surprised unless the enemy is specifically Hidden.
+If the Party is moving carefully through a dungeon, they are not surprised unless the enemy is specifically hidden.

 ## Combat Action Types